homerquan/mongoose-html/README.md

 ## What it does

 * Saves a String as an sanitized html (remove js and css, limit tags...).
-For more details about sanitized html, check https://github.com/punkave/sanitize-html
+For more details about sanitized html, check https://github.com/punkave/sanitize-html.
+For mongoose schema types, check http://mongoosejs.com/docs/schematypes.html.

 ## How to use